 Violating a temporary restraining order or an injunction charges can be issued after a domestic abuse, child abuse, vulnerable adult, or harassment-based restraining order.
-There are certain elements that need to be proven in order for the State to succeed on this charge:
+This crime is prohibited by sections 813.12, 813.122, 813.123, and 813.125 of the Wisconsin Statutes.

 Commonly the petitioner initiates contact with the respondent while the restraining order is still in effect.
-While this can be frustrating, that contact itself does not nullify the order.
-A temporary restraining order or injunction remains in effect until it is revisited and dismissed by a court commissioner or judge.
-If you’re being contacted by the petitioner of a restraining order that was filed against you, contact one of our criminal defense lawyers immediately.
+So while this can be frustrating, that contact itself does not nullify the order.
+In short, only a court commissioner or judge can nullify the order.
+It remains in effect until the court takes action.

 Simply violating the terms of an injunction or a temporary restraining order is a misdemeanor.
 The maximum punishment for this crime is 9 months in jail, a $1,000.00 fine, or both.
 The punishments for domestic abuse, child abuse, vulnerable adult, and harassment temporary restraining orders/injunctions are the same.
 These punishments are based on relatively passive conduct such as mere contact.
-Battery to an injunction petitioner is a separate crime carrying with it a more serious penalty.
-Any other crimes committed while violating the temporary restraining order can also be charged.
+Certainly battery to an injunction petitioner is a separate crime carrying with it a more serious penalty.